 Kate's philosophy and a few helpful tips:

-We don't insist anyone raise their Labrador the way we do, but, please know I'm always to happy to help if you have any questions or concerns.
-I have over 30 years experience working with dogs, but, if I don't have an answer, I'll likely refer you to your vet, try to do some research and get back to you.
+We don't insist anyone raise their Labrador exactly the way we do, but, please know I am always happy to help if you have any questions or concerns.
+I have over 30 years of experience working with dogs, but, if I don't have an answer, I'll likely refer you to your vet, try to do some research, and get back to you.
 Most of you will already be familiar with a lot of these tips if you have ever had a Labrador Retriever or dog.

-The annual cost to properly care for ANY dog including time, energy, food, supplements, training, grooming, preventative medicines and vet care, etc. (not to mention competing) is significant.
-Your BellaVista Labrador puppy is health certified and comes from several generations of health tested dogs... we hope that this will significantly reduce the chances for genetic diseases, cancers, and disabilities commonly found in Labrador Retrievers and similar mixed breeds... and in the long run (beyond your purchase price) actually reduce your overall cost of ownership.
+The annual cost to properly care for ANY dog including time, energy, food, supplements, training, grooming, preventative medicines, and vet care, etc. (not to mention competing) is significant.
+Your BellaVista Labrador puppy comes from several generations of health tested dogs... we hope that this will significantly reduce the chances for genetic diseases, cancers, and disabilities commonly found in Labrador Retrievers and similar mixed breeds... and in the long run (beyond your purchase price) actually reduce your overall cost of ownership.

 We never feed table scraps as it promotes picky eating and several foods that humans eat are actually toxic to dogs, for example, grapes and raisins cause kidney failure.
 Never give Tylenol.
+Please do not allow your dog access to anything containing artificial sweeteners such as xylitol.
+Please safeguard all medications, smoke, and weed products.
 Also, please be aware that most common household plants and bushes in our yards are also toxic to dogs.
 We choose not to feed our dogs animal bones as they can splinter and cause a perforated bowel.

 We prefer to train using positive reinforcement methods such as reward good behavior and ignore bad behavior.
 Clicker training is good to instantly mark a correct response, or, you could just say "yes" or "good dog".
 You could mark a mistake by saying "whoops".